 - Many employees who began working from home during COVID-19 want the option to continue.

-Action: You may need to make adjustments — like ensuring you have a fast, secure internet connection — to make it easier to process remote payments or allow employees to work from home.
+Action: Some adjustments — like ensuring you have a fast, secure internet connection to make it easier to process remote payments or allow employees to work from home — may continue to benefit your business.
+Review any temporary technology adjustments and consider making them permanent.

 It’s important to make sure your employees feel safe and secure.
 But socially distanced working conditions can affect your output.
 Do the math to figure out the extent of the impact.